 “I don’t want to go to school today!”

 In addition to the demonstrated physiological benefits exercise has on academic performance, administrators need to consider the intangible benefits of gym class.
 When you strip curriculum down to core subjects and skills acquisition, school suddenly becomes a dreary place.
 Kids need to learn math and grammar, sure, but the games of capture the flag in P.E. and sculpting in art class are what children really look forward to.

-These less structured, creative activities give students an opportunity to bond with classmates and gives them a much needed rest between the imposing task of standardized test prep.
-That students are more eager to sit still for an hour of English or science after one of goofing around at recess is unsurprising.
+These less structured, creative activities give students an opportunity to bond with classmates and gives them a much-needed rest between the imposing task of standardized test prep.
+Those students are more eager to sit still for an hour of English or science after one of goofing around at recess is unsurprising.

 After all, Google and other successful companies use wellness programs and other fun incentives to boost morale and increase productivity.
 If it’s good enough for adults, why wouldn’t the same be true for our kids?